-After covering all of the sketchy dealings, risks, and scams that can accompany penny stocks you’re probably wondering why anyone would invest in them.
+After covering all of the sketchy dealings, risks, and scams that can accompany penny stocks, you’re probably wondering why anyone would invest in them.

 Well, one of the appeals discussed at the beginning of the article is the ability to purchase a multitude of shares with a small amount of money.

 Penny stocks can frequently see returns of 1000% or more.
 There is also the chance of getting in at the beginning of the next big thing.

 The same thing can be said about lottery tickets, so don’t let the rewards cloud your judgment.

 Once you understand the risks and know how to avoid the scams, let’s discuss how you can start trading penny stocks.

 The quality is based on the amount of disclosure, honesty of company processes, and its interaction with investors.

 After you’ve decided between NASDAQ/NYSE or OTC penny stocks and have picked a broker to use, follow the steps below to help increase your chances of success.

 Set a limited amount that is appropriate to your risk appetite.
-Using 3% or 5% of your portfolio is recommended while 10%-15% should be a maximum.
+Using 3% or 5% of your portfolio is recommended, while 10%-15% should be a maximum.
 This leaves you with some protection and the ability to put a cap on losses.

-- Evaluate the stock, and pick one that you believe has upside potential.
-You want to get a return that is worthwhile and limit any possible losses.
+- Evaluate the stock and pick one that you believe has upside potential.
+You want to get a worthwhile return and limit any possible losses.
 This will take some homework and research on your end.

 It’s best to stick with stocks that trade around 100,000 shares a day.
-It’s very important to pick stocks with good volume otherwise you can end up getting stuck.
+It’s very important to pick stocks with good volume; otherwise, you can end up getting stuck.

 - Know when to sell.
 Trading penny stocks is a short-term strategy.
-You will need to stay alert and be prepared to react quickly to any changes in
+You will need to stay alert and be prepared to react quickly to any changes in the share price.

-shareprice.
 Most people that are successful trading penny stocks are day traders.
-It’s very rare for penny stocks to become good long-term investments.
+It’s very rare for penny stocks to become suitable as long-term investments.